Can sugar shift your mood?

 Do we really experience ‘sugar rushes’?

 Your brain doesn’t recognise sugar.
-It recognises dopamine: something associated with ‘pleasure’ – a reward from your brain to your body.
+It recognises dopamine: a pleasure reward from your brain to your body.
 Dopamine release is strongly associated with addictions, like narcotics or tobacco products.
-Sugar triggers the release of dopamine, just like those items.
-Because of this, it’s considered a highly addictive substance in many countries.
+Sugar also triggers the release of dopamine.
+Sugar is considered a highly addictive substance in many countries.

 Busting the sugar rush myth